Facing Weapons Charges? My Firm Can Help.

 A conviction for prohibited use of a weapon can result in between 3 and 12 months in jail and a fine of between $250 and $1,000.

-Thankfully, the right attorney can make a big difference in your case.
-And with two decades of experience in criminal law, I am that attorney.
+The right attorney can make a big difference in your case – with 25 years of experience in criminal law, I am that attorney.
 Contact my firm to learn more about how I can help you.